snaco/image-generateion/README.md

     You can provide `--tall <number>` to generate a 9:16 image.
 It works the same way as `--wide`

+    You can provide `--square <number>` to generate a scaled 1:1 image. `--square 1` will produce a 512x512 image.
+The number provided is the multiplier to the side length of the square.

     You can provide `--count <number>` to generate that many images for each prompt.
 In the case where `--diffuser-flight` is provided this will generate that many images per propmpt per diffuser.

     You can provide `--memory-efficient` to drastically ower the VRAM usage but greatly increase the generation time.